RobertGBryan/TinyMTCPP/README.md

 TinyMTCPP
 =========

-Port of the TinyMT project
+Port of the TinyMT project which is written in C to VC++.